Presidential Libraries

 The Roosevelt Library became the model for subsequent Presidential Libraries.
 Succeeding Libraries have been constructed with private and other non-Federal funds.
 A private, non-profit organization is formed to coordinate these efforts and provide support for Library and museum programs.

-Once a Library is constructed, NARA assumes responsibility for its operation and maintenance in accordance with the Presidential Libraries Acts of 1955 and 1986.
+Once each Library was constructed, NARA assumed responsibility for its operation and maintenance in accordance with the Presidential Libraries Acts of 1955 and 1986.
+In 2017, President Barack Obama and NARA announced plans for the first digital presidential library, without a dedicated federal facility.

-What is the role of the Office of Presidential Libraries within NARA?
+What is the role of the Office of Presidential Libraries within the National Archives?

 What institutions comprise the Presidential Library System administered by NARA?